icopy-site/awesome/docs/awesome/awesome-webgl.md

 * [Khronos Dev Tools](https://github.com/KhronosGroup/WebGLDeveloperTools) - Useful WebGL developer tools, intended to be used as an ES6 module.
 * [Spector.js](https://spector.babylonjs.com/) - Agnostic JavaScript framework for exploring and troubleshooting your WebGL scenes.
 * [WebGL Inspector](http://benvanik.github.io/WebGL-Inspector/) - Tool inspired by gDEBugger and PIX with the goal of making the development of advanced WebGL applications easier.
-* [WebGl Playground](http://jessevdk.github.io/webgl-play/) - The editor lets you work on the JavaScript code and the GLSL vertex/fragment shaders (https://github.com/sjfricke/awesome-webgl/blob/master/if you have any) at the same time in a convenient way.
+* [WebGl Playground](http://jessevdk.github.io/webgl-play/) - The editor lets you work on the JavaScript code and the GLSL vertex/fragment shaders (if you have any) at the same time in a convenient way.
 Everything is organized, formatted and highlighted properly, just as you would like.
 * [WebGL Report](http://webglreport.com/?v=1) - Way to view the details of what your browser supports for WebGL.
 * [WebGL Support Stats](http://webglstats.com/) - Interactive dashboard showing the support for WebGL features in different browsers and devices.
 * [WebGL Texture Tester](http://toji.github.io/texture-tester/) - Attempts to load one of every texture format supported by WebGL, intended to quickly show which formats your browser/device supports.